Running a business in Sweden

 Insurances in Sweden

 When you start a business, it is important to check what insurance you will need for yourself, your business, and any employees.
-Contact several insurance companies and compare their offers before you decide.
+It is a good idea to contact several insurance companies and compare their offers before making a decision.

 Permits in Sweden

-You must find out whether your business requires a permit, registration or some other form of notification to public agencies, municipalities, or other organisations.
-The authorisation and supervisory authorities may be local, regional or national, such as municipalities, county administrative boards and police authorities, or the Swedish Data Protection Authority and the Swedish National Food Agency.
+Authorisation and supervisory authorities may be local, regional or national, such as municipalities, county administrative boards and police authorities, or the Swedish Data Protection Authority (Datainspektionen) and the Swedish National Food Agency (Livsmedelsverket).

 Swedish businesses in the Nordic region

-Swedish businesses that wish to set up in or trade with other countries can obtain help from several public agencies.
+Swedish businesses that wish to set up in or trade with other countries can obtain help from several public agencies and information services.

 Business Sweden offers services in all phases of a company’s internationalisation.